Sean-OShea/circular-exchange-algorithm/README.md

 ## Code quality
 To ensure the consistency and quality of the code, here are the tools that are being used
+- [pre-commit](https://pre-commit.com/) that executes multiple code validation tools when a commit is done (see [its configuration](https://github.com/Sean-OShea/circular-exchange-algorithm/blob/main/.pre-commit-config.yaml))
 - [flake8 to validate the python code](https://flake8.pycqa.org/en/latest/)
 - [black for autoformatting the python code](https://github.com/psf/black)
 - [isort to handle imports ordering in python](https://github.com/PyCQA/isort)